Sydney Harbour National Park

 - 2WD vehicles

 Nearest parking is on Cliff Street at Watsons Bay.
 Parking is limited and is only permitted in marked spaces.
 Spaces can’t be reserved for guests.
 Visitors risk incurring fines for parking or driving in non-designated areas.
-Pay and display fees apply.
+From here it's a 750m walk with steps and uneven surfaces to South Head.

 Bus services stop near this venue.
 Contact the Transport Information Line on 131500 for more information.